s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

  Update the value using the member function of the corresponding Device object and run "notifyStateChange()" function of the Device object.

 To do so, you must know the class definition of the device to be used.
-For example, for "AccelerationSensor", which is the class of an acceleration sensor, there is a member function "dv" to access to its state.
+For example, for "AccelerationSensor", which is the class of an acceleration sensor, there is a member function "dv()" to access to its state.
 This function returns three-dimension vector in Vector3 type.

 Thus, the acceleration of the acceleration sensor waistAccelSensor can be obtained as follows: ::